Infn8Loop/assettoCorsaCarListExport/README.md

 *HOW TO USE*

-Copy the zip file of this repository into your assetto corsa content folder
+Put all of the extracted files from this repository into your assetto corsa content folder.

-Get Python!   ( I recommend using anaconda 3) but any install of python version 3 should work...
+Get Python (if you don't have it)!   ( I recommend using anaconda 3) but any install of python version 3 should work...
+- you can even get it from microsoft store, and you probably already have it and don't know it..

-**SET THE PYTHON PATH IN THE RUN_THIS.BAT File!**
+**You have to SET THE PYTHON PATH IN THE RUN_THIS.BAT File!
+This is the full filepath to your python.exe file **

 **RUN THE RUN_THIS.BAT FILE**